Zines

 • 1920s: Harlem Renaissance "little magazines" (Fire!! followed by individual or small group contributed little magazines)

-• 1930s: Sci-fi fanzines including The Comet, considered the first fanzine, are published
+• 1930s: Science fiction fanzines including The Comet, considered the first fanzine, are published

 • 1960s: Comics (industry news and information magazines, such as The Comic Reader, as well as interview, history and review-based fanzines)